15 Years Of Empowering NRIs

 Never Leverage

-Everyone, including NRIs, should keep one rule in mind – never leverage for investments.
-Many NRIs have made the mistake of borrowing foreign currency and investing it in India without realizing the underlying currency risks.
+Everyone, NRIs included, should hold onto one rule: never leverage for investments.
+Many NRIs have made the mistake of borrowing foreign currency and investing it in India without fully accounting for the underlying currency risk.

 Assess Your Risk Tolerance